quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

 Hedera system contracts, just as a smart contract's functions do.

-Unlike smart contracts, which must encapsulate trust guarantees for multiple parties, lambdas belong to a single owner who can directly update their storage via a `LambdaSStore` transaction.
-This streamlined design supports fast, low-cost adjustments to a lambda with less overhead than a typical `ConsensusSubmitMessage`; and far less than a `ContractCall`.
+Unlike smart contracts, which must encapsulate trust guarantees for multiple parties, lambdas belong to a single owner who can directly update their storage via a new `LambdaSStore` transaction that acts on EVM key-value pairs.
+This permits fast, inexpensive, arbitrary adjustments to a lambda's behavior with less overhead than a typical `ConsensusSubmitMessage`; and far less overhead than a `ContractCall`.

 ## Motivation